kasper-piskorski/docs/pages/documentation/5-migration/migration.md

 ---

 ## Introduction
 This page introduces migration of data, stored in different formats, to populate a MindmapsDB graph.
-If you have not yet set up the MindmapsDB environment, please see the [Setup guide](../get-started/setup-guide.html).
+If you have not yet set up the MindmapsDB environment, please see the [setup guide](../get-started/setup-guide.html).

 ## Migration Shell Script
 The migration shell script can be found in `mindmaps-dist/bin` after it has been unzipped.
 Usage is specific to the type of migration being performed: